The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Methods

+This displacement depends on the stiffness of the interatomic potential.
+Materials with high Debye temperatures (\(\Theta_D\)) maintain relatively small \(\langle u^2\rangle\) when compared to materials with low \(\Theta_D\) under the same conditions.
+Cooling reduces \(\langle u^2\rangle\) and correspondingly diminishes the magnitude of the absorptive effects \cite{humphreys1968absorption}.

 Despite its quantitative improvements over the elastic-only model, this formulation remains approximate.
 A principal limitation is the assumption that absorbed electrons are removed rather than redistributed into diffuse background intensity \cite{humphreys1968absorption}.
 Although background subtraction mitigates the effect, it cannot fully separate diffuse inelastic contributions from the elastic signal.
+Analytical treatments of TDS suggest that thermally scattered electrons, while centred on Bragg discs, are distributed over far larger scattering angles than elastically scattered electrons \cite{Wang1995}.
+As an example, for InP at 250 keV and 300 K, only \(4.2\%\) of TDS electrons are expected to fall within a \(10~\mathrm{mrad}\) semi-angle \cite{Jordan1991EnergyFilteringLACBED}; for a conservatively large Bragg-disc radius of \(2.5~\mathrm{mrad}\), the resulting influence on the measured Bragg intensities is therefore expected to be small.

 Another important approximation concerns the use of isotropic atomic vibrations, represented by a single parameter \( U_{\mathrm{iso}} \), or calculated as $U_{\mathrm{iso}} = \frac{1}{3}(U_{11} + U_{22} + U_{33})$ when anisotropic displacement parameters are available.
 While anisotropic forms of $f'_\kappa$ exist, they are considerably more demanding computationally, and the errors introduced in $f'_\kappa$ by using isotropic Debye–Waller factors are typically on the order of 1–5 \% for low- and medium-order reflections \cite{Peng1997}.